MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### What is the difference between uploading content v/s linking content from public resources such as YouTube, Microsoft Learn, etc.?

-When content is uploaded to our portal, learners get the advantage of features such as offline consumption on mobile apps, auto-optimization based on data bandwidth, detailed analytics, etc. which are not available for content from external sources.
+When content is uploaded to the portal, learners get the advantage of features such as offline consumption on mobile apps, auto-optimization based on data bandwidth, detailed analytics, etc. which are not available for content from external sources.
 Also, external content is marked as completed once it is opened or redirected.

 > [!NOTE]
 > Video content from YouTube platform will be embedded and rendered within the application, other external web links such as Microsoft Learn and LinkedIn Learning will open in a new browser window.